 One common thread that connects all of the projects on Cool Effect is that they verifiably prevent greenhouse gases (GHGs) from reaching the atmosphere.
 Each project focuses on improving or developing carbon emissions reduction technology (such as cookstoves or biogas digesters).
 We also verify that all our projects are “additional.”

 The concept of “additionality” is really important to us.
 This means that to qualify as a genuine carbon offset, the reductions achieved by a project need to be “additional” to what would have happened if the project had not been carried out.
 The project is not awarded carbon credits for simply running a “green-friendly” business—only carbon credits from projects that are “additional to” the business-as-usual scenario represent a net environmental benefit.
 Your donations to additionality-focused projects like ours are reasons why we can verifiably claim that the amount of carbon being emitted into the atmosphere is being reduced.

 So, basically: because these projects exist, the amount of carbon emissions entering the atmosphere is less than it would have been without them.

-Every project on Cool Effect’s platform is triple-verified, starting with a review and verification from one of the world’s major carbon standards— the Gold Standard, the Verified Carbon Standard, Climate Action Reserve, American Carbon Registry, or the United Nations’ Clean Development Mechanism.
+Every project on Cool Effect’s platform is triple-verified, starting with a review and verification from one of the world’s major carbon standards—the Gold Standard, the Verified Carbon Standard, the Climate Action Reserve, the American Carbon Registry, or the United Nations’ Clean Development Mechanism.

 Once that’s complete, Global Offset Research, an independent subsidiary, verifies the project against a second set of international standards, such as those required by the United Nations Framework Convention on Climate Change.
 From there, we review the project internally with a long checklist that includes questions such as: